iamtheyammer/iamtheyammer/README.md

 ## Hi there 👋 I'm Sam.

-I'm an Electrical and Computer Engineering Senior at Olin College and an AI Safety Intern at [Zoox](https://zoox.com), Amazon's purpose-built robotaxi company.
+I'm an Electrical and Computer Engineering Senior at Olin College.
+In summer 2024, I was an AI Safety Intern at [Zoox](https://zoox.com), Amazon's purpose-built robotaxi company.

 I'm fluent in many languages, but I especially enjoy TypeScript, React, Go, and C#.